-Weekday circulation climbed from 714,000 when Sulzberger became publisher in 1963 to 1.1 million when he stepped down as publisher in 1992.
+In an era of declining newspaper readership, the Times' weekday circulation climbed from 714,000 when Sulzberger became publisher in 1963 to 1.1 million upon his retirement as publisher in 1992.
 Over the same period, the annual revenues of the Times' corporate parent rose from $100 million to $1.7 billion.

 Power was thrust on Sulzberger at the age of 37 after the sudden death of his brother-in-law in 1963.
 He had been in the Times executive suite for eight years in a role he later described as "vice president in charge of nothing."